MiSTer-devel/TRS-80_MiSTer/README.md

 To learn how to use the TRS-80, this is a quick tutorial: https://www.classic-computers.org.nz/system-80/driving_instructions.htm

-The TRS-80 with boot to a "Ready?" screen, loading Basic with no drive support to let you load a cassette game.
+The TRS-80 will boot to a "Ready?" screen, loading Basic with no drive support to let you load a cassette game.
 Once you place a disk in the drive 0 using the OSD menu and reset, it will boot on the drive.

 ### To load a cassette game:
 ```